The Ergohacks Verdict

 Timed restrictions in place on Mondays.

-Public transport access: Closest railways station is Dorchester (4 miles).
+Public transport access: Closest railway station is Dorchester (4 miles).

 Parking: The car park is owned and managed by Dorset County Council; parking is free to National Trust members, on display of valid car sticker, and to holders of a Thorncombe Woods Annual Pass (£25.00; available from the Visitor Centre); parking charges for non-members are £1.00 up to 2 hours/£3.00 over 2 hours